 There are a few other potential considerations for these definitions.
 For example a company or trust controlled by a person meeting the above requirements qualifies sophisticated, as does a sufficiently experienced investor with a statement from an AFSL.

-- The investor’s net assets, combined with the assets of the entities they control, exceeded $5 million for the two most recent financial years, or;
+- Wholesale: The investor’s net assets, combined with the assets of the entities they control, exceeded $5 million for the two most recent financial years, or;

-- The investor’s total turnover, combined with the turnover of the entities they control, exceeded $5 million for the two most recent financial years.
+- Wholesale: The investor’s total turnover, combined with the turnover of the entities they control, exceeded $5 million for the two most recent financial years.

-Without getting into the nitty gritty of these accreditations, the main thing is that if you are unsure whether you qualify as a wholesale or sophisticated investor, simply have a chat to your accountant.
+Without getting into the nitty gritty of these accreditations, the main thing is that if you are unsure whether you qualify as a wholesale or eligible investor, simply have a chat to your accountant.

 I meet the requirements, how do I become accredited?

-To be approved through the Equitise platform, you’ll need to submit a s708 certificate or equivalent, which essentially declares your income or asset levels are above the required threshold.
+To be approved through the Equitise platform, you’ll need to submit a s708 certificate (Australian) or equivalent, which essentially declares your income or asset levels are above the required threshold.